helenaferdy/helenaferdy.github.io/_posts/2023-07-17-prometheus.md

 ## What is Prometheus?

-Prometheus is an open-source systems monitoring and alerting toolkit.
+Prometheus is an open-source monitoring and alerting toolkit.
 It is widely used for monitoring the performance and health of computer systems and applications in a distributed environment.
 Prometheus follows a pull-based model, where it periodically scrapes metrics data from configured targets, such as servers, services, and containers.

 <br>